 Eating & Cooking Carrots

 Choose carrots that are hard, smooth, crisp, deep orange in color and fresh, without cracks in them.
 Carrots can be eaten raw or cooked.
-In fact cooking them is said to enhance the bioavailability of beta-carotene.
-Add them to fresh squeezed juices, homemade soups, stews and sauces, baked goods and puree them in your fertility smoothies.
-Avoid those prepackaged baby carrots, rumor has it that they are bathed in chemicals to make them stay moist and a vibrant orange longer.
+In fact, cooking them is said to enhance the bioavailability of beta-carotene.
+Add them to fresh squeezed juices, homemade soups, stews and sauces, and baked goods or puree them in your fertility smoothies.
+Avoid those prepackaged baby carrots; rumor has it that they are bathed in chemicals to make them stay moist and a vibrant orange longer.

 Fall Fertility Side Dish – Cumin Candied Carrots!

 This carrot side dish is savory and sweet, and would complement any poultry meal.
 It makes me think of Thanksgiving.

 - 1-2 lbs. small to medium carrots (I grew mine so left the skins on…) washed, peeled and greens cut off

 - ¼ tsp each sea salt and fresh cracked black pepper